Pirate Party of Canada: Name

 The Pirate Party drew its inspiration from the Piratpartiet, the Swedish Pirate Party.
-In 2001, the copyright industry established the Antipiratbyrån — The Anti-Piracy Bureau.
-In 2003, to combat this legislation, a group of artists, musicians, and cultural workers founded a think-tank called the Piratbyrån — the Piracy Bureau.
-In selecting that name, the Bureau was signalling that they were the progressive, while the antis were the regressive.
+In 2001, the copyright industry established the Antipiratbyrån—the Anti-Piracy Bureau.
+In 2003, to combat this legislation, a group of artists, musicians, and cultural workers founded a think-tank called the Piratbyrån—the Piracy Bureau.
+By selecting that name, the Bureau was signalling that they were the progressive, while the antis were the regressive.
 In 2005, when copyright laws were harshened again in Sweden, the Bureau established itself as a political party becoming the Pirate Party.
 Because of past successes of the Bureau, the name immediately conveyed all the political ideas the party stood for.
 Under that banner, the Pirate Party came 5th in the 2009 European Parliament elections with 7.13% of the vote and 1 MEP, later increasing to 2 after ratification of the Lisbon Treaty, Christian Engström became the first MEP for the party, and Amelia Andersdotter took the second seat on December 1, 2009.

 The Canadian Pirate Party was ideologically founded out of that movement, retaining much of the political thought of its parent party.